 This special tote bag is created by Atlas Arts.
 It features a store front Bloor Street West, one of the liveliest areas in Toronto.
 This printed image is from my special watercolour series: Store fronts of Toronto.
-Ideal for daily use and a perfect Christmas gift.
+Ideal for daily use and a perfect gift.

 -Made from 100% natural 12 oz sturdy cotton canvas

 -Long handles enable you to carry it over on your shoulder

 -Can easily be folded to store in pockets or other bags

 13.5 x 14.9 inches (34.2 x 38.8 cm) with 27.8 inches (70.6 cm) handles.